SUSE/connect-ng/features/README.md

  > go test -v features/suseconnect/*
 ```

-With the above it is possible to rebuild the binary and try the feature tests on the new binary quickly.
+With the above it is possible to rebuild the binary and try the feature tests on
+the new binary quickly.

+### Words of warning

-**Note:** Be aware that installing `suseonnect` via `rpm` will shadow the existing executable!
+Be aware that installing `suseconnect` via `rpm` will shadow the existing
+executable.

+Also, feature tests modify the existing filesystem by adding/removing certain
+configuration files.
+Hence, make sure to run this into a containerized scenario
+if you don't want unexpected surprises.
+That's why `make feature-tests` runs in
+a container, and why the above example does it too.